 Power Girl yawned and started to leave the Justice Society of America’s brownstone headquarters.
 She had earlier been busy fighting a tidal wave in the Pacific, and the JSA meeting relating to the team’s finances had bored the pretty Kryptonian woman to tears.
-OK, now it’s time to relax.
-I may not need sleep, but dreams are vital for my health, and I’m all in favor of that, she mused.
+Okay, now it’s time to relax, she thought.
+I may not need sleep, but dreams are vital for my health, and I’m all in favor of that.

 The Huntress tugged on her cape.
 “Hold it, Kara.
 You are out of it, aren’t you?
 The crime alert just buzzed.
 Something’s going down near here in Finger Plaza.”

 Power Girl frowned.
 “Figures.
 Why can’t these creeps ever RSVP?”

 Johnny Thunder grinned.
 “Sort of crime by appointment?
 That only happens at the doctor’s office!”

 The Flash grinned.
 “Better not let either of our doctors hear you say that!”

 Johnny frowned.
 “Gosh, no!
 I’d hate to offend Kent or Charles.”

 Green Lantern said, “Come on!
 My ring detected a disturbance in the time stream.
 Has Degaton popped up recently?”

 Johnny replied, “Would we even remember if he had?”

 When the JSAers reached Finger Plaza, they saw an odd sight.
 Four costumed villains were apparently rampaging around a huge device with no obvious motive beyond malice.